SEMICeu/SDG-sandbox/process_and_method/methodology/phase4.md

 As outlined in Step 16.
 Review draft data model, the Editors invite opinions and feedback to the issues and moderate the ensuing discussion.

-After ocnsidering the proposition, the Editors assess the type of issue, whether it is minor or major, and record the resolution.
+After considering the proposition, the Editors assess the type of issue, whether it is minor or major, and record the resolution.
 After that, a response is sent to the reviewers.
-The reponse to a semantic issue usually includes a summary of the context of the proposition, the resolution agreed by the Working Group members and the justification for the resolution, particularly in cases where the proposition is rejected.
+The response to a semantic issue usually includes a summary of the context of the proposition, the resolution agreed by the Working Group members and the justification for the resolution, particularly in cases where the proposition is rejected.

 </details>